Don Weller (musician): Personal life and death

 Weller had a triple heart bypass operation in 2012, after which his enthusiasm for playing never fully returned.
-His account of "We'll Be Together Again" at fellow musician Bobby Wellins' funeral in late 2016 was, in saxophonist Art Themen’s words, “incredibly moving and eerily prescient”.
+His account of "We'll Be Together Again" at fellow musician Bobby Wellins' funeral in late 2016 was, in saxophonist Art Themen’s words, "incredibly moving and eerily prescient".
 It has been said that Weller "made jazz richer, wittier and more warmly invigorating."
-He died in his home town of Croydon in Surrey on 30 May 2020 aged 79.
-He is survived by his son, Mark, and daughter, Katie.
+He died in his home town of Croydon on 30 May 2020 aged 79.
+He was survived by his son, Mark, and daughter, Katie.